brilliantbadger/supersecret-LMcodequest-guide/Arrays/Easy/Solution/README.md

         print(i)
 ```

-> **Final Thoughts:** The difficulty of solving this problem will probably come from sorting the list in alphabetical order (case-insensitive).
+> **Final Thoughts:** The difficulty of solving this problem will most likely come from sorting the list in alphabetical order (case-insensitive).
 It is important to understand how each method works so you do not fall into various trickery and traps you might be presented with.